datawire/ambassador-docs/docs/run/latest/routing-and-communication.md

 ---
+	Title: Routing and communication in Edge Stack.
-description: Edge Stack communication overview
+	description: An overview of communication in Edge Stack
 ---

 # Routing and communication overview

 Edge stack uses a number of resources to handle network routing and communication.
-You can propogate these associations in a number of different ways according to your needs; Edge Stack is deeply customizable and can cater to complex demands to help you Run with ease.
+You can propogate these associations in a variety of different ways according to your needs; Edge Stack is deeply customizable and can cater to complex demands to help you Run with ease.

-Edge Stack uses the `Mapping` resource to manage traffic routing.
-This `Mapping` resource routes a URL path or prefix to a service, either a Kubernetes service or another web service.
-The `Mapping` resource can be managed by the same workflow as other Kubernetes resources, such as Service or Deployment resources.
+Edge Stack uses the `Mapping` resource as the primary means to manage traffic routing.
+The `Mapping` resource routes a URL path or prefix to a service, either a Kubernetes service or another web service.
+In combination with Edge Stack's custom resources, your Mappings define how communications and resources are managed and secured.
+A `Mapping` can be managed by the same workflow as other Kubernetes resources, such as Service or Deployment resources.

-Edge Stack also features its own custom resources to aid in routing and communication.
+Edge Stack features its own custom resources todetail the nuances of routing and communication for your services.
 The primary custom resources Edge Stack uses are `Listener`, `Host`, and `TLSContext`.

 ## What is the `Mapping` Resource?